tchibatron/dbeaver/Database-Navigator.md

 **Import Table Data**|Opens a window with existing database connections in which you can select a table to import data from **Tools**|Opens a submenu that provides tools for database backup and restore, vacuum, etc.

-You can filter database objects in Database Navigator, see [Filter Database Objects](https://github.com/serge-rider/dbeaver/wiki/Filter-Database-Objects).
+For information on how to filter database objects in Database Navigator, please see the [Filter Database Objects](https://github.com/serge-rider/dbeaver/wiki/Filter-Database-Objects) article.